xiaoluoboding/metafy-svg/README.md

 ![metafy-svg](https://vercelbadge.vercel.app/api/xiaoluoboding/metafy-svg)

-> Easily crawl a website's metadata and generate an SVG as a service.
+> Easily crawl a website's metadata and generate SVG as a service.

 ## Render In README.md